-Desirous of pursuing a fellowship program and to meet the requirements of the American Board of Pediatrics, Dr Kondamudi moved to the US in 1993 and joined the Department of Pediatrics at the Brooklyn Hospital Center as the chief resident.
-He then joined the Pediatric Emergency Medicine fellowship program in 1994 at the Montefiore Children's Hospital, Bronx, Albert Einstein College of Medicine and graduated in 1996.
+Dr Kondamudi moved to the US in 1993 and joined the Department of Pediatrics at the Brooklyn Hospital Center as the chief resident and completed fellowship in Pediatric Emergency Medicine in 1996 at the Montefiore Children's Hospital, Bronx, Albert Einstein College of Medicine.

 He then returned to the Brooklyn Hospital Center as the Section chief, Pediatric Emergency Services and has been serving in this capacity ever since.

 Dr. Kondamudi is board certified in both General Pediatrics and Pediatric Emergency Medicine.
-He was instrumental in expanding the ED from a 3 bed cubicle to a well equipped 8 bed unit plus 3 asthma chairs, including a critical care area.
+He was instrumental in expanding the ED from a 3 bed cubicle to a well-equipped 8 bed unit plus 3 asthma chairs, including a critical care area.
 The Pediatric ED is now fully staffed round the clock with a trained pediatrician ready to meet the needs of the community as well as those of the practicing pediatricians.
-Dr Kondamudi is a member of the American College of Emergency Physicians, American Academy of Pediatrics and serves on the executive committee of the Brooklyn Pediatric Society.
-Dr Kondamudi holds the academic rank of Associate Professor of Clinical Pediatrics, Weill College of Medicine-Cornell University.
+Dr Kondamudi is a fellow of the American College of Emergency Physicians and American Academy of Pediatrics.
 His interests include acute asthma, injury prevention and enhancement of quality of care in the Emergency Department.

 Dr. Kothari is a graduate of our residency program.
 After his graduation he worked in several hospitals in the Brooklyn area and was in private practice in Maryland before returning to the Brooklyn Hospital center where he has been am member of the Ambulatory care faculty for the 13 years.
 During has tenure at The Brooklyn Hospitals Dr. Kothari worked in many of our ambulatory sites.
 He has worked in physician’s offices, Caledonian Hospital and has been involved with our pediatric foster program as well.
 Dr. Kothari is one of the supervisors of the house staff in their continuity practice and his years of experience are a valued asset to all.